fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 To organise, promote and contribute to work on F#'s core tooling to make development pain free and fully featured, enable it on new platforms, host F# code in new ways and ensure best-practice engineering in the F# community.

-If you’d like to help out in any of the areas covered by this work group, feel free!
-All of these projects are open source and more than willing to consider suggestions and pull requests.

 # Group Remit

 The group's remit covers the following areas: